DataVisualizationCUJ/ReferenceMaterials/javascript-events-data-to-divs.md

 jQuery and Underscore are javascript libraries (like the Google Charts library, Leaflet or Bootstrap) that have various built-in functions that make writing cross-browser compliant javascript a little easier.
 - [Download](http://jquery.com/) the library or include the CDN at [https://code.jquery.com/](https://code.jquery.com/).
 - _jQuery selectors_: `$("#objectID")` or `$(".objectClass")`
+- jQuery selectors allow you to reference and manipulate HTML objects.
 - Good jQuery functions to be aware of:
     - `parent()`
     - `find()`